Packet-Clearing-House/Happy-Histogram/README.md

 Note that HH does some limited validation to ensure that array elements are correctly populated.

-See "Metasyntactic variables used per month" on [example page](https://packet-clearing-house.github.io/Happy-Histogram/example/).
+For an example of this, see "Metasyntactic variables used per month" on [example page](https://packet-clearing-house.github.io/Happy-Histogram/example/).

 ### Per Value Per Day Class